alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 * [Enabling distributed tracing on your microservices Spring app using Jaeger and OpenTracing](https://blog.worldline.tech/2021/09/22/enabling_distributed_tracing_in_spring_apps.html)

 In this article, I aim to share a collection of best practices gleaned from years of experience.
-I will then outline how to merge logs and traces to gain clearer insights into your platform's workings.
+I will then outline how to merge logs and traces on the Grafana Stack to gain clearer insights into your platform's workings.
 By doing so, you can transform your relationship with Ops teams, making them your best friends.

-// TODO GITHUB
+The examples provided in this article come from [this project hosted on Github](https://github.com/alexandre-touret/observability-from-zero-to-hero).

 ## A definition of Observability
 Observability is the ability to understand the internal state of a complex system.